kfahn22/julia_kaleidoscope/README.md

 # Julia Set Kaleidoscope

-## This repository contains a p5.js sketch that render the Julia set within the Koch curve using different values of c.
+## This repository contains visualizations of the Julia Set.

 My first introduction to the Julia set was <a href="https://thecodingtrain.com/challenges/22-julia-set">Daniel Shiffman's</a> Julia Set coding challenge.